Links

 Which users were a member of this segment at this time?

-Visit the Connections page.
+Visit the Sources page.

 That's it!
 Logs will start populating for all syncs in this connection on their subsequent runs.